 Caution!
 Even the slightest whiff that you’ve shown up to harvest patients will be off-putting.
 You’re there to share, participate and become familiar.

 9. Improve Your Digital Footprint

 We’ve been taught that whenever we want something, even a chiropractor, we go to Google.
 Even if your current patients produce gushing referrals, prospective new patients will go to your website to check you out first.
-Which is why your practice needs a digital advocate.
+Which is why your practice may need a digital advocate.

 Optimizing your website to attract the most number of new patients is a huge topic.
 However, here are a couple of key points that will improve the number of new patients your website produces.

 Many get distracted by trying to achieve high rankings for the keywords prospective patients use to find a chiropractor.
 It’s based on the belief that high ranking means more new patients.
 It doesn’t.
-It means more traffic.
+More likely it simply means more traffic.
 But if that traffic doesn’t convert into reception new patients, what’s the point?

 Instead, converting visitors into new patients should be the objective.
 Which is far more difficult than modifying title tags, meta descriptions, schema code and making blog posts.